tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 (3) **If not using examples, tell us what you did:**

-Note that we may not be able to investigate it if there is no reproducible code.
-It's always better to paste what you did instead of describing them.
+  It's always better to copy-paste what you did than to describe them.

+  Please try to provide enough information to let other __reproduce__ your issues.
+  Without reproducing the issue, we may not be able to investigate it.

 ### 2. What you observed:

 (1) **Include the ENTIRE logs here:**

-It's always better to paste what you observed instead of describing them.
+It's always better to copy-paste what you observed instead of describing them.

 It's always better to paste **as much as possible**, although sometimes a partial log is OK.